Private (rocket)

 Private was an experimental rocket developed by the California Institute of Technology on behalf of the United States Army.
-Tested in two different configurations, it provided the proof of concept that a fin-stabilised ballistic missile was technologically feasible, and led to the development of the Corporal ballistic missile.
+Tested in two different configurations, it provided the proof of concept that a fin-stabilized ballistic missile was technologically feasible, and led to the development of the Corporal ballistic missile.
 The Private was the first in a series of JPL rocket designs for the US Army, whose names correspond to the progression in Army enlisted ranks, leading to WAC Corporal, Corporal E, MGM-5 Corporal and finally Sergeant.